-Finally, the critical point C is cosmologically viable at late time for the parameter restrictions $|\omega|>1+\lambda$.
-It is also a scaling solution and always accelerating.
-From the time evolution of cosmological parameters (in figure \ref{fig:LCDM}) one can conclude that accelerated de Sitter era of the universe is achieved at late time connecting through an intermediate matter dominated decelerated phase of the universe.
+Finally, the critical point C becomes a cosmologically viable solution at late time only for the parameter restriction: $|\omega|>1+\lambda$.
+Also, the critical point corresponds to a scaling solution which is accelerating always.
+From the time evolution of cosmological parameters (in figure \ref{fig:LCDM}), one can conclude that accelerated de Sitter era of the universe is achieved at late time connecting through an intermediate matter dominated decelerated phase of the universe.
 This phenemenon is ineresting in an interacting scenario.
 Here, the ultimate fate of the universe is described by a cosmological constant fluid.\\

-Therefore,from the dynamical study of the model one can conjecture that Umami Chaplygin gas can behave as dust (DM) driving to matter (dust) dominated intermediate phase of the universe (presented by point A) as well as quintessence driving to late time accelerated scaling solution (presented by the point B) and that can alleviate coincidence problem successfully when the universe evolves in quintessence era.
-Finally the model exhibits late time evolution of the accelerated universe (presented by the point C) attracted by the cosmological constant when Umami Chaplygin gas behaves as phantom fluid.
+Therefore, from the dynamical study of the model one can conjecture that the Umami Chaplygin gas can behave as dust (DM) exhibiting the matter (dust) dominated intermediate phase of the universe (presented by the critical point A).
+Also, the Umami Chaplygin gas can behave as quintessence which produces the late time accelerated scaling solution (presented by the critical point B) alleviating the coincidence problem successfully and the universe evolves in quintessence era in this case.
+Finally, the model exhibits late time evolution of the accelerated phase of the universe (presented by the critical point C) attracted by the cosmological constant when Umami Chaplygin gas behaves as phantom fluid.\\